mvp18/Parallel-YOLO/processing/README.md

 # CombineFourImage.py
 This script is to be run after running running `resize.py`.
 This combines four images as mentioned above in `combineScript.sh` and writes it as `combined_(#).png`.

+# readFile.c
+This file has function readFile which takes as input the filename and returns a `float*` array which comprises of the scanned entries from the file.